British Sri Lankans: Religion

 Sri Lankans in the United Kingdom predominantly come from Tamil heritage, which has led to a situation where Hinduism is more statistically prevalent among the community than Buddhism.
+However, there is a significant amount of Christians, primarily Roman Catholics.

-Hinduism nevertheless continues to be a cultural rallying point for most Sri Lankan Tamils.
-A number of temples have been built throughout the UK in order to service the needs of Sri Lankan Tamils, including the Sivan Kovil and Murugan Kovil in West London, though these temples do not necessarily serve as community building organisations due to Hinduism's lack of requirement for temple visits.
+Hinduism nevertheless continues to be a cultural rallying point for a sizeable amount of Sri Lankan Tamils.
+Several temples have been built throughout the UK to service the needs of Sri Lankan Tamils, including the Sivan Kovil and Murugan Kovil in West London, though these temples do not necessarily serve as community building organisations due to Hinduism's lack of requirement for temple visits.
 The community mainly follow the Saivite sect.

 The smaller Sinhalese community has also been well served by a large network of Buddhist temples, including a major Sinhalese one at Kingsbury in London called Vihara, and six other prominent Sinhalese temples that have been ethnically linked to the community.
 "Though present London Buddhist Vihāra traces its birth to 1926, until the arrival of three Sri Lankan monks as residents in 1928, the premises in Ealing seems to have functioned as Headquarters of British Maha Bodhi Society."

+There is a significant amount of Christians in both the Sinhalese and Tamil communities in the UK, covering at least 22.2% of British Sri Lankans according to the 2011 census.
+It would be likely that the early Sri Lankans in Britain would have been predominantly Christian, belonging to the Protestant denominations such as Anglicanism and Methodism.
+Examples include Sri Adam Munni Ratna, who traveled to England to enter Methodism in 1818, and Kamal Chunchie, who was a prominent Methodist minister in the East End of London in the 1920s, and who was of Sri Lankan Malay descent.
+Furthermore, people such as S.W.R.D.
+Bandaranaike and Felix Reginald came from Anglican families in Ceylon at the time, who would often stay in or visit the UK in the early 20th century.
+Some of the early Sri Lankans (or Ceylonese) would have come as lascars and like any other of those settled would have likely converted to Christianity if they were to integrate well.
+In 1951, there was a record of 6,447 individuals born in Ceylon living in Britain, many which are of European descent (likely Burgher people), likely following forms of Christianity.
+With the civil war and of the recent immigration of skilled workers, most of the Sri Lankan Christian population would have been made in correlation with the demographics in the current state of Sri Lanka, concluding that Roman Catholicism would nowadays be the majority of the Christian population.
+Overall, Christians form the largest religious minority in the community.

 The religious breakdown of British Sri Lankans overall: